Myanmar issues gagging order to Aung San Suu Kyi's lawyer | DW | 15.10.2021

 Khin Maung Zaw says he has been barred from publicly speaking about Aung San Suu Kyi's trial proceedings.
 Authorities say his communications could cause instability.

-The main lawyer representing Myanmar's ousted leader Aung San Suu Kyi in her multiple trials said on Friday that authorities in the military-ruled country had imposed a gag order on him.
+The primary lawyer representing Myanmar's ousted leader Aung San Suu Kyi in her multiple trials said on Friday that authorities in the military-ruled country had imposed a gag order on him.

 Khin Maung Zaw had been the sole source of public information about Suu Kyi's court appearances and her wellbeing.